-Companies with a standard listing are not required to comply with the UK Corporate Governance Code 2016 (the "Code").
+Companies admitted to trading on the Specialist Fund Segment of the London Stock Exchange's main market are not required to comply with the UK Corporate Governance Code 2016 (the "Code").
 The Company is committed to high standards of corporate governance and has sought to comply with those aspects of the Code that are considered by the Board to be practical and appropriate for an organisation of its size and nature and where, in the Board's opinion, are of material benefit to the Company and/or its stakeholders.
 The Disclosure and Transparency Rules require the Company to, amongst other things: (i) make a corporate governance statement in its annual report and accounts based on the code to which it is subject, or with which it voluntarily complies; and (ii) describe its internal control and risk management arrangements.

 In applying the main principles set out in the UK Corporate Governance Code, the Directors have considered the principles and recommendations of the AIC Code of Corporate Governance (the "AIC Code") by reference to the AIC Corporate Governance Guide for Investment Companies (the "AIC Guide") (which is available at www.theaic.co.uk).
 The AIC Code, as explained in the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code 2016, as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company as an investment company.
-The Board considers that reporting against the principles and recommendations of the AIC Code, which incorporates the main principles of the UK Corporate Governance Code, and by reference to the AIC Guide provides better information to Shareholders.
+The Board considers that reporting against the principles and recommendations of the AIC Code, which incorporates the main principles of the UK Corporate Governance Code 2016, and by reference to the AIC Guide provides better information to Shareholders.